Your session has timed out

 Pro Tip: Drop their name in the beginning: “I’m super interested in working at [COMPANY-NAME] because...”
 See?
 Feels much more personalized.

+There are also some dangerous keywords.
 Whether it paints a negative picture or is just TMI, here are keywords you need to avoid:

 Results-oriented professional with unparalleled passion, dedication, and drive seeking to utilize industry-proven track record and go-getting attitude to land a lucrative career...